dafny-lang/dafny/docs/DafnyRef/Statements.md

 the else alternative may be either a block statement or another if statement.
 The condition of the if statement need not (but may) be enclosed in parentheses.

-An if-statement with a binding guard is a ghost statement.
+An if statement with a binding guard is non-deterministic;
-An if statement with `*` for a guard is non-deterministic.
+an if statement with `*` for a guard is non-deterministic and ghost.

 The `if-case` statement using the `AlternativeBlock` form is similar to the `if ... fi` construct used in the book "A Discipline of Programming" by